Anatoly Lyapidevsky

 Anatoly Vasilyevich Lyapidevsky (Анато́лий Васи́льевич Ляпиде́вский; 23 March 1908 – 29 April 1983) was a Soviet aircraft pilot and one of the first people to be awarded the title of Hero of the Soviet Union (in June 1934).
-A graduate of the Soviet Air Force Academy, he reached the rank of Major-General of the Soviet Air Force at 1946.
+A graduate of the Soviet Air Force Academy, he reached the rank of Major general of the Soviet Air Force at 1946.

-Birth and Youth
+Birth and youth

 Anatoly Lyapidevsky was born on March 23 (10), 1908 in the Belaya Glina village in Stavropol Governorate (now Krasnodar Krai) in the family of a clergyman.
 His family is of a dynasty of clergymen from Tula Governorate.
 At childhood he dwelt at Staroshcherbinovskaya stanitsa, later at Yeysk.
 Lyapidevsky worked as an apprentice in a smithy, apprentice of a metalworker, an engineman of a mowing machine, driver assistant at an oil mill.

 In 1926 he was conscripted into the Red Army.
 In 1927 Anatoly has graduated from Leningrad Military Theory School of the Air Force, in 1928 – from Sevastopol School of Naval Pilots.
 Lyapidevsky served in a frontline unit of Naval Aviation of the Red Banner Baltic Fleet, then as an instructor pilot at Yeysk School of Naval Pilots.
 He was discharged in 1933.

 Pilot

 He worked as a pilot with the Far Eastern department of the Civil Air Fleet.
-Lyapidevsky took part in an aerial search and rescue operation for the crew of the steamship Cheliuskin, under extremely difficult conditions, after it was sunk in Arctic waters after February 13, 1934.
+Lyapidevsky took part in an aerial search and rescue operation for the crew of the steamship Chelyuskin, under extremely difficult conditions, after it was sunk in Arctic waters after February 13, 1934.

 Rescue

 Together with six other pilots, Lyapidevsky rescued 104 people from the wrecked freighter.
 The rescue operation took two months, as survivors waited to be rescued on ice floes.
 Lyapidevsky personally made 29 scouting flights despite blizzards.
 Lyapidevsky made his first landing on one of the floes on March 5.
 It was a great feat of flying.
 Not only was the weather horrid but the floe was only 500 by 1,300 feet.
 Lyapidevsky took off from the floe with 10 women and 2 children on board his plane.
-He flew the stranded "Cheliuskintsi" from their makeshift airstrip on the floating ice field of the Chukchi Sea to the town of Uelen.
+He flew the stranded people from their makeshift airstrip on the floating ice field of the Chukchi Sea to the town of Uelen.
 Lyapidevsky was awarded the title of the Hero of the Soviet Union for this deed on April 20, 1934.
 After the Gold Star medals had appeared, on November 4, 1939 No.1 medal was handed over to him.

-The heroics of the fliers in the Cheliuskin Rescue prompted the government to create the title of Hero of the Soviet Union.
+The heroics of the fliers in the Chelyuskin Rescue prompted the government to create the title of Hero of the Soviet Union.
 The title later became the Soviet Union's highest military honor.